cjihrig/toolbag/README.md

   - Returns
     - Nothing

 This method registers one or more plugins.
+If no errors occur during registration, the manager will emit a `'register'` event.

 #### `execute (message)`